Antony Starr

 Biography of Antony Starr

 Antony Starr is among the most enigmatic New Zealand television and film actors.
-He gained recognition following the release of the prophetic film "Outrageous Fortune," where he portrayed the protagonist, Jethro West.
-His American television debut was the leading role of thief Lucas Hood in the crime series "Banshee," while widespread popularity came with the comedic action series "The Boys."
+He gained recognition with the breakthrough TV series "Outrageous Fortune," where he portrayed the protagonist, Jethro West.
+He made his American TV debut as the complex thief Lucas Hood in the gritty crime series "Banshee," but widespread popularity came with his chilling performance in the dark superhero series "The Boys."

 Antony Starr